GroEL

 Heat shock protein 60 (HSP60) is a mitochondrial chaperonin that is typically held responsible for the transportation and refolding of proteins from the cytoplasm into the mitochondrial matrix.
 In addition to its role as a heat shock protein, HSP60 functions as a chaperonin to assist in folding linear amino acid chains into their respective three-dimensional structure.
 Through the extensive study of groEL, HSP60’s bacterial homolog, HSP60 has been deemed essential in the synthesis and transportation of essential mitochondrial proteins from the cell's cytoplasm into the mitochondrial matrix.
 Further studies have linked HSP60 to diabetes, stress response, cancer and certain types of immunological disorders.

 Discovery

-Not much is known about the function of HSP60.
 Mammalian HSP60 was first reported as a mitochondrial P1 protein.
 It was subsequently cloned and sequenced by Radhey Gupta and coworkers.
 The amino acid sequence showed a strong homology to GroEL.
 It was initially believed that HSP60 functioned only in the mitochondria and that there was no equivalent protein located in the cytoplasm.
 Recent discoveries have discredited this claim and have suggested that there is a recognizable difference between HSP60 in the mitochondria and in the cytoplasm.
 A similar protein structure exists in the chloroplast of certain plants.
 This protein presence provides evidence for the evolutionary relationship of the development of the mitochondria and the chloroplast by means of endosymbiosis.